 What Are the Benefits of Integrated Risk Management?

 Every modern organization faces operational risks from numerous directions: geopolitical, compliance, digital, cybersecurity, and third party.
-A robust risk assessment framework helps your business to navigate this risk landscape efficiently and effectively.
+A robust risk assessment framework helps your business navigate this risk landscape efficiently and effectively.

-Finally, since considerations about strategy and risk are fundamental to IRM, this approach lets leaders evaluate both the opportunities and downsides associated with a particular plan.
+Finally, since considerations about strategy and risk are fundamental to IRM, this approach helps leaders to evaluate both the opportunities and downsides associated with a particular plan.
 A more holistic evaluation increases the odds that management will be able to seize opportunities rather than be mired in challenges.

 GRC Tools and Integrated Risk Management Framework

 IRM solutions focus on risk management to implement cybersecurity best practices for companies, including governance and regulatory requirements, through actionable insights aligned with business strategies.
 Moreover, responsibility for this integrated approach is shared throughout the organization.
-Unlike GRC, an IRM program has a broader mandate and a broader focus that includes business strategy and specific tactics to identify, manage, and mitigate risks.
+Unlike GRC, an IRM program has a broader mandate and focus, including business strategy and specific tactics to identify, manage, and mitigate risks.

 Key Capabilities and Attributes of IRM Solutions